Niroj Sapkota Email & Phone Number

 Highlights:• Assessed the feasibility for designing a drinking water supply scheme for a rural community at Sermathang, Langtang• Conducted demographic surveys, topographic analysis, GPS tracing, water quality assessments, focused group discussions, and Key Informant Interviews at the site• Produced a final report with BOQs, designs for water points, and RCC water tanks• Worked with an interdisciplinary team of geomatics, civil, and environmental engineers

-Niroj Sapkota Education Details
+Niroj Sapkota education

-Frequently Asked Questions about Niroj Sapkota
+Frequently asked questions about Niroj Sapkota

 What company does Niroj Sapkota work for?

-Niroj Sapkota works for Complex Risk Analytics Fund (Craf'd)
+Niroj Sapkota works for Complex Risk Analytics Fund (CRAF'd).

-What is Niroj Sapkota's role at the current company?
+What is Niroj Sapkota's role at Complex Risk Analytics Fund (CRAF'd)?

 What schools did Niroj Sapkota attend?